mo7meddgom3a/fire-detection-system-in-python-opencv/README.md

-# Fire Detection System in Python using HSV Color
+# Fire Detection using HSV Color in opencv

 ## Introduction